-It is also the most ethnically diverse area in Victoria, with residents from 151 nations, half of whom were born overseas.
-Key industries include metal manufacturing and food processing and distribution, beverage and malt manufacturing.
+It is also the most culturally diverse locality in Australia, with residents from over 150 different birthplaces, nearly two-thirds of whom were born overseas.
+Key industries include manufacturing, health care and social assistance, retail trade, wholesale trade and transport.

 Greater Dandenong is part of the Metropolitan council grouping and can be compared with similar councils.
 More information on council groupings can be found here.

-Bangholme, Dandenong, Dandenong North, Dandenong South, Dunearn, Keysborough, Lyndhurst, Noble Park, Noble Park North, Sandown Village, Springvale and Springvale South.
+Bangholme, Dandenong, Dandenong North, Dandenong South, Keysborough, Lyndhurst, Noble Park, Noble Park North, Springvale and Springvale South..

 For a detailed map showing shire boundaries and locality names, visit VICNAMES.

-Red Gum - Cr Jim Memeti - Mayor
+Yarraman - Cr Eden Foster - Deputy Mayor

 Estimated resident population.
 Source: Victoria in Future 2016 - Population and Household Projections to 2031